amer0khaled/Booking-System/README.md

 The Booking System is a Java-based application designed to manage bookings and reservations.
 It provides a robust platform for handling various booking scenarios with security features and database persistence.

-The Booking System is a Java-based application designed to manage bookings and reservations.
-It provides a robust platform for handling various booking scenarios with security features and database persistence.

 -------------------------------

 **Technology Stack**